How Using a Training Collar Can Benefit Your Dog

 I began my training career in 1994.
 I was working as a vet tech in an animal hospital and had become highly aware that many pet owners had little idea how to teach their dogs to behave properly.
+At that time, nobody thought of using a training collar.
 As a result, they were often faced with difficult choices when things spiraled out of control.

 I mean, when is the last time you heard of someone relinquishing or euthanizing a perfectly healthy, wonderfully trained dog?